-The Columbia Lancaster House is located on Plas Newydd Farm, which is north of the town of Ridgefield; in Clark County, Washington.
-The house is well-deserving of its 1975 nomination for the National Register of Historic Places and is historically significant for three reasons.
+The Columbia Lancaster House is well-deserving of its 1975 nomination for the National Register of Historic Places and is historically significant for three reasons.
 First, no other major architectural works remain from this period in Clark County.
 Second, it is the oldest frame mansion in the state, which was built approximately 1850-1855, primarily of native materials derived from the property.
 And third, it was home to Columbia Lancaster, the first Congressional delegate for the new Washington Territory in 1854, and is one of the few surviving buildings to have been associated specifically with a personage important to Washington Territory’s early political history.

 The Original Owners: Judge Columbia and Rosannah Lancaster